VivekThazhathattil/candlesticks-SFML/README.md

 * save user preferences in a local file and load that at startup.
 * remove all the pixel scaling for candlesticks and replace it with sf::View functions : which easy to implement zooming and scrolling.
 * implement box zoom functionality
+* replace Pos with sfml equivalent to maintain consistency